 Improving the IT health of a 40+ year Iowa clinic

-- Forming a comprehensive renewal process
+- Implementing a structured renewal process to maintain system reliability

 The Solution